 Round 1: Eligible Applications will be reviewed by members of a committee consisting of employees of Organizer, Tory Burch LLC, and/or their affiliate entities (collectively, the “Program Entities”).
 Up to fifty (50) fellows (“Fellows”) will be selected from among all eligible applicants based on the following criteria:

-If selected as a Tory Burch Foundation Fellow, you will be contacted by e-mail and/or telephone around early-April 2020.
+If selected as a Tory Burch Foundation Fellow, you will be contacted by e-mail and/or telephone around late-April 2021.
 Required profiles and photographs of all Fellows will be posted on the Program Site for purposes of public announcement and promotion, and entry into the Program constitutes consent to such use.

 The review committees may also consider other criteria, such as, for example, creating an overall diverse pool of Fellows with respect to business industry, stage of growth, geography, etc.

-Fellows invited to pitch will be contacted shortly following the announcement of all fifty Fellows.
+Fellows invited to pitch will be contacted in advance of the Pitch Day once date is determined.